mastodon/documentation/content/en/user/network.md

 * **Favourites:** received when someone has favourited one of your posts.
 * **Boosts:** received when someone has boosted one of your posts.
 * **Polls:** Received when a poll that you have voted in or created has ended.
+* **Statuses:** Received when a user you have enabled notifications for posts a status.
 * **Follows:** Received when someone has followed your profile.

 ## Following profiles {#follow}